Michael R. Cogliandro

 • Maker-space Management: Coordinated the Design Center, overseeing the safe use of 3D printers, laser cutters, soldering irons, and other creative tools.

-• Global Outreach: Selected as 1 of 10 faculty to participate in a 2 week trip to a sister school in Tanzania to teach computer science and design thinking.
+• Global Outreach: Selected as 1 of 10 faculty to participate in a two-week trip to a sister school in Tanzania to teach computer science and design thinking.

 Hybrid Role: Design Center Coordinator & Tech Specialist (2017–2018)